Pictures of Melania Trump Modeling At 16 Will Make You Do A Double-Take

 — Schooley (@Rschooley) November 17, 2016

-Jerko was so taken by Melania’s modelesque looks; he invited her to a photoshoot in his nearby studio.
+Jerko was so taken by Melania’s modelesque looks, he invited her to a photoshoot in his nearby studio.

 “She was tall and slim so she caught my eye and I approached her and suggested that she come in for a trial photo shoot.”